Nuitka/Nuitka-website/doc/user-documentation/performance.rst

  Performance
 #############

-This chapter gives an overview, of what to currently expect in terms of performance from Nuitka.
+This page gives an overview, of what to currently expect in terms of performance from Nuitka.
 It's a work in progress and is updated as we go.
 The current focus for performance measurements is Python 2.7, but 3.x is going to follow later.